thin fashion models

 Example of Paloma Elsesser’s success

-Paloma Elsesser’s rise to fame has become a prime example of the fashion industry’s progress toward body inclusivity.
+Paloma Elsesser’s rise to fame is a prime example of the fashion industry’s progress toward body inclusivity.
 As a plus-size model and activist, Paloma has opened doors for underrepresented communities in the modeling sphere.
-She has worked with major brands such as Nike, Fenty Beauty, and Glossier, breaking down barriers and paving the way for future models outside of the typical size range.
-Her success challenges the outdated standards that have been normalized by mainstream media and gives hope to those who wish to see more diversity on runways around the world.
+She has worked with major brands such as Nike, Fenty Beauty, and Glossier, breaking down barriers and paving the way for future models outside the typical size range.
+Her success challenges the outdated standards normalized by mainstream media and gives hope to those who wish to see more diversity on runways worldwide.

 Paloma Elsesser in Met-Gala.
 From Instagram

-It is worth mentioning that despite Paloma’s success story, there is still a lack of diversity in major runway shows worldwide.
-Only recently did it take Baby Phat’s 2019 comeback show to feature all-black plus-size models considered groundbreaking despite there being so much more needed to be done towards true representation within fashion weeks globally.
+It is worth mentioning that despite Paloma’s success story, there is still a lack of diversity in primary runway shows worldwide.
+Only recently did it take Baby Phat’s 2019 comeback show to feature all-black plus-size models considered groundbreaking despite much more being needed towards accurate representation within fashion weeks globally.

-According to Harper’s Bazaar, “NYFW Fall/Winter 2021 saw very little progress”, suggesting that although small steps were made in past years; continuous efforts are required from current key players such as casting directors, modeling agencies as well as fashion designers themselves if we are ever to achieve equal visibility for all types of beauty standards in this sector.
+According to Harper’s Bazaar, “NYFW Fall/Winter 2021 saw very little progress”, suggesting that although small steps were made in past years, continuous efforts are required from current vital players such as casting directors, modeling agencies, fashion designers themselves if we are ever to achieve equal visibility for all types of beauty standards in this sector.

-In a city known for cool Britannia, the London Fashion Week runway revealed a shocking skinny Minnie reality.
+The London Fashion Week runway revealed a shocking skinny Minnie reality in a city known for cool Britannia.

 Observations from the 2023 London Fashion Week

 As I walked through the 2023 London Fashion Week, I couldn’t help but notice the concerning trend of shockingly thin models on the runway.
-It’s alarming to see that the fashion industry still promotes such unhealthy body standards despite numerous campaigns and efforts to combat them.
-However, there is some hope as I overheard industry insiders and tastemakers discussing the issue and acknowledging the problem.
+It’s alarming that the fashion industry still promotes unhealthy body standards despite numerous campaigns and efforts to combat them.
+However, there is some hope, as I overheard industry insiders and tastemakers discussing and acknowledging the issue.

 3 skinny models